psu13/mutable-hakyll/posts/biscuits-and-banjos.md

 ---

-Someone at my work first turned me on to the _Carolina Chocolate Drops_, but I didn't quite lock in to the point of it all until we saw the group live at the 2008 Pittsburgh Arts Festival.
+Someone at my work first turned me on to the _Carolina Chocolate Drops_, but I didn't quite lock in to the point of it all until we saw the group live at the Pittsburgh Arts Festival in maybe 2012.
 Live on stage you suddenly realize what is going on, and how Rhiannon Giddens has _that voice_.

 So over the years I have followed her and her music albums around and managed to see one more live show in the year just before the pandemic.
 And I was just as amazed as before.